vickywu1022/vickywu1022.github.io/_pages/about.md

 My research interests are about natural language processing and knowledge graph, including **knowledge probing, information extraction and KG-based recommendation system**.
 Through all my research projects and participation in workshops, contests and conferences, I have gained invaluable knowledge and committed to continuous exploration in these evolving fields.

-[LATEST] My new publication about LLM-based interactive drama is accepted at ACL 2024 Findings.
+[LATEST] My new work about LLM-based interactive drama is accepted at ACL 2024 Findings.
 See you in Bangkok!

 Education
 ======